Event Management

 AUTHOR OPTIONS

-Articles appearing in Event Management are available to be open access and also contain color figures (neither is a condition for publication).
+Articles appearing in Event Management are available to be open access and may also contain color figures (not a condition for publication).
 Authors will be provided with an Author Option Form, which indicates the following options.
 The form must be completed and returned with the final manuscript file(s) even if the answer is “No” to the options.
 This form serves as confirmation of your choice for the options.

-- A voluntary submission fee of $125.00 includes one free page of color and a 50% discount on additional color pages (color is discounted to $100.00 per color page).
+A Voluntary Submission Fee of $125.00 includes one free page of color and a 50% discount on additional color pages (color is discounted to $50.00 per color page).
+(Not a condition for publication).

-- Open access is available for a fee of $200.00 for up to 15 pages and $50.00 for each additional page.
-Color would be discounted to $100.00 per color page.
+Open Access is available for a fee of $200.00.
+Color would be discounted to $50.00 per color page.
+(Not a condition for publication).

-If you choose to have your article be open access, a payment form will be sent with the amount due based on the number of pages at proof stage.
-The form will need to be completed and returned with payment information and any corrections to the proof prior to publication.
+If you choose any of the above options, a form will be sent with the amount due based on your selection, at proof stage.
+This form will need to be completed and returned with payment information and any corrections to the proof, prior to publication.

 PAGE PROOFS